jayel888/t1a2-portfolio/README.md

 ### Footer

 I have decided to implement a simple yet functional footer for my website.
 You will find link to my social media's including Facebook, Instagram, GitHub and LinkedIn.
 Below that will be a mini navigation bar, so you are able to navigate the website no matter where on the page you are.
 In keeping with my dark/neon theme, I have used my pink accent colour for a hover effect on the social links, making them highlight pink and move upwards when hovering over them.
+Upon clicking them, you will be directed to my socials that have been designed to open in a new tab.